OutNav Logo

 Progress: Great

 Part of our approach involves developing a detailed plan of support with people using our service.
-This plan outlines their personal outcomes, practical steps to take towards achieving these personal outcomes as well as highlighting coping strategies that they have found to be effective.
-We have found that clients appreciate having a tangible/physical copy of their plan as it can act as a motivational tool.
+This plan outlines their personal outcomes and practical steps to take towards achieving these personal outcomes and highlights coping strategies found to be effective.
+We find that clients appreciate having a tangible/physical copy of their plan as it can be a motivational tool.

 One client approached us with an interest in returning to work following a bereavement.
-Following our initial consultation it became clear that there were other issues in their life that had to be addressed first, and that returning to work would have been too much of a leap and may have had unintended consequences.
-Instead, we encouraged them to seek the help of a specialised bereavement counselor and to implement a daily routine in order to regain some control and normalcy in their life.
+Following our initial consultation it became clear that other issues in their life had to be addressed first, and that returning to work would have been too much of a leap and may have had unintended consequences.
+Instead, we encouraged them to seek the help of a specialised bereavement counsellor and to implement a daily routine to regain some control and normalcy in their life.

-In addition, group session feedback showed that attending regularly was a positive indicator of increased knowledge, confidence and skills to change.
-Because of this, it is important for the service to ensure clients are coming regularly to group sessions and reach out to those who may be in need of support if they are not attending.
-Of the clients who did attend the group sessions regularly, they reflected on having improved knowledge and confidence, but no data was collected on whether they had gained skills relating to improving their wellbeing.
+Group session feedback showed that attending regularly was a positive indicator of increased knowledge, confidence and skills to change.
+Because of this, the service needs to ensure clients are coming regularly to group sessions and reach out to those who may need support if they are not attending.
+Of the clients who did attend the group sessions regularly, they reflected on having improved knowledge and confidence.
+However, no data was collected on whether they had gained skills relating to improving their wellbeing.

 Some of our clients' aspirations for the future

 Setting achievable personal goals is an important aspect of the work we do with individuals who engage with our service.
-The following table provides an indication of the sort of personal goals that our clients set out to achieve, and how many of our clients feel they have achieved them.
+The following table indicates the sort of personal goals that our clients set out to achieve and how many of our clients feel they have achieved them.

 Access to a range of relevant community supports and services